TRIANGLE AIO TWIN Review: Three Point Turn

 An All-In-One streaming system from Triangle with vinyl replay ability – disguised as a simple pair of loudspeakers.
 John Pickford dives in.

 Active loudspeakers have been the industry standard in recording studios for a good couple of decades.
-Hi-fi enthusiasts have been slower to catch on, preferring to keep their boxes of electronics separate from their traditional passive speakers.
+Hi-fi enthusiasts have been slower to catch on, preferring to keep their electronics boxes separate from their traditional passive speakers.

 TRIANGLE AIO TWIN Review